 Our website has information on the services that we have available, and you can access information and advice from:

-    There is no one size fits all approach to the best way to do this because it depends on the situation.
+There is no one-size-fits-all approach to the best way to do this because it depends on the situation.

-    If you are worried about a friend of family member who may be a victim of abuse, you can discretely let them know about free confidential phone numbers that they can call to get help.
+If you are worried about a friend or family member who may be a victim of abuse, you can discretely let them know about free confidential phone numbers they can call to get help.
 You can let them know that you are worried for their safety and see if you can support them to get help and make a safety plan.

 For Queensland Government information on how to help someone: click hereLink to external page